-The last step is crucial in ensurlng that your Oauth app is used in the config wizard for your solution.
+The last step is crucial in ensuring that your Oauth app is used in the config wizard for your solution.

-For some Oauth services such as Salesforce (see below), you are allowed to specify multiple redirect urls which means you can set both URLs durlng the app creation.
+For some Oauth services such as Salesforce (see below), you are allowed to specify multiple redirect URLs which means you can set both URLs during the app creation.